SamWindell/Signet/docs/usage.md

 #### Positionals:
 `input-files TEXT ...`
 The audio files to process.
+You can specify more than one of these.
-This is a file, directory or glob pattern.
-To use multiple, separate each one with a comma.
-You can exclude a pattern by beginning it with a dash. e.g. "-*.wav" would exclude all .wav files from the current directory.
+Each input-file you specify has to be a file, directory or a glob pattern.
+You can exclude a pattern by beginning it with a dash. e.g.
+"-\*.wav" would exclude all .wav files that are in the current directory.
+If you specify a directory, all files within it will be considered input-files, but subdirectories will not be searched.
+You can use the --recursive flag to make signet search all subdirectories too.

 #### Options: